arbabe-and-wash-machine/server/README.md

-# serv :
+# servers :

-base pour nos serveurs.
+our server act in : C